makyo/tv2/README.md

 # Terminal Velocity

+Terminal Velocity is currently in maintenance mode.
+Python pip installs are still supported and the software is stable for day to day use with python 2.
+The software is being moved into maintenance mode because both authors no longer use terminal_velocity.
+Life happens and finding the time to maintain it is difficult.
+We hope you understand.

 Terminal Velocity is a fast note-taking app for the UNIX terminal, that focuses on letting you create or find a note as quickly and easily as possible, then uses your `$EDITOR` to open and edit the note.
 It is